open-AIMS/ADRIA.jl/docs/src/index.md

 **A.** Scenarios are defined in a CSV file (with parameter values in columns, so that each row defines a scenario).

-- See the `example_scenarios.csv` file in the `test/data` directory for an idea of what this looks like.
+- See the `example_scenarios.csv` file in the [ADRIA data specification repository](https://github.com/open-AIMS/ADRIA-data-specs) for an idea of what this looks like.
-- See `Extratcing model details` example in [Cookbook examples](@ref) on how to extract the model specification and parameter table for a given domain.
+- See `Extracting model details` example in [Cookbook examples](@ref) on how to extract the model specification and parameter table for a given domain.
 - See also the `Generating and running scenarios` example in [Cookbook examples](@ref) which showcases how to run such a file for a given study area.